neo-project/global-blockchain-compliance-hub/_posts/Gibraltar/1111-11-05-gibraltar-laws-token-sales.md

     * A DLT Provider must ensure that all of its systems and security access protocols are maintained to appropriate high standards
     * A DLT Provider must have systems in place to prevent, detect and disclose financial crime risks such as money laundering and terrorist financing
     * A DLT Provider must be resilient and have contingency arrangements for the orderly and solvent wind down of its business
-  * Notes on these regulations
+  * Notes on these regulations:
     * Once these regulations are put into effect, Gibraltar would be among the few jurisdictions worldwide to offer a fully regulated framework for firms working with blockchain[3]
     * Gibraltar plans to provide more guidelines in early 2018 to attract ICOs [4]

-Repercussions for operating without a license fines according to the [Financial Services Penalty Fees Regulations 1993](http://www.gibraltarlaws.gov.gi/articles/1993s147.pdf) level 5.
+  * Repercussions for operating without a license fines according to the [Financial Services Penalty Fees Regulations 1993](http://www.gibraltarlaws.gov.gi/articles/1993s147.pdf) level 5.
 Further reprecussions have not yet been specified.

 **Token Sales** [2]